Two Bridges Start: 1983: Cavin Woodward (Leamington) 42, Ron Bentley (Tipton) 153 and Don Ritchie (Forres) 96

 There was a record field with experienced men like Ritchie, Orton, Woodward, Heron Keating, Hampton and Howell facing Jim Dingwall, Scottish marathon representative at the Edmonton Commonwealth Games, Andy Holden, Tipton’s international steeplechaser and Ian Leonard, a 2:21 marathoner from Rhodesia.

 Then Woodward started another amazing charge, and he was only four seconds behind Heron at 30 miles (2:49:24).
 After that Woodward ran away steadily with Heron slipping behind only a little and Orton trying to hold off Keating who was definitely gaining.
 Yet the order stayed the same until the end of a truly top-class race.
-Jim Dingwall ran very sensibly, and succeeded in finishing first local resident.
+Jim Dingwall ran steadily and sensibly.
+Since he lived in Falkirk, Jim succeeded in finishing first local resident (12th place 3.50.25).

 Team: Leamington Cycling and AC.
 A record 72 finished.